Introduction and Significance of Tribal Tour:

 Tour of Sidhi Tribes

-The Siddi community also is known by Habshi and Badsha, is believed to be from Africa.
+The Siddi community also known by Habshi and Badsha, is believed to be from Africa.
 Archaeological studies reveal that they are the offspring of the Bantu tribe.
 The tribes are found in the periphery of the Gir Forest of the Junagarh area.
 They depend on forestry and hunting for a livelihood.
-Sidhi men and women wear frock like a dress with dupatta and lots of silver-colored junk pieces of jewelry.
-Sidhi tribes are famous for Goma music and Dhamal dance in all festivals especially marriages.
-Siddhi people are vegetarian by nature and only consume Akhni (local mutton cuisine), biriyani and fish during the celebration.
+Sidhi men and women wear frock-like a dress with dupattas and lots of silver-colored junk pieces of jewelry.
+Sidhi tribes are famous for Goma music and Dhamal dance in all festivals, especially marriages.
+Siddhi people are vegetarian by nature and only consume Akhni (local mutton cuisine), biriyani, and fish during the celebration.

 Facets of the Tour: